bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 * Create a new MySQL database for keystone::

-   mysql -u root -p
+   mysql -u root -pMysqlRootPassMysqlRootPass
    CREATE DATABASE keystone;
+   GRANT ALL ON keystone.* TO 'keystoneUser'@'localhost' IDENTIFIED BY 'keystonePass';
-   GRANT ALL ON keystone.* TO 'keystoneUser'@'%' IDENTIFIED BY 'keystonePass';
+   GRANT ALL ON keystone.* TO 'keystoneUser'@'10.20.10.%' IDENTIFIED BY 'keystonePass';
    quit;

 * Adapt the connection attribute in the /etc/keystone/keystone.conf to the new database::

-   connection = mysql://keystoneUser:keystonePass@100.10.10.51/keystone
+   connection = mysql://keystoneUser:keystonePass@10.20.10.51/keystone

 * Restart the identity service then synchronize the database::